-Any fish that is not positively identified in the field or NEORSD laboratory will be sent to The Ohio State University College Museum of Biological Diversity for verification by the Curator of Fish.
+Any fish that is not positively identified in the field or NEORSD laboratory will be sent to The Ohio State University College Museum of Biological Diversity for verification by the Curator and/or Associate Curator of Fish.
 Fish will be identified to the species level.

-Dr. Ted Cavender, Curator of Fish 1315 Kinnear Road, Columbus, Ohio 43212 cavender.1@osu.edu 614-292-7873
+Dr. Ted Cavender, Curator of Fish / Mr. Marc Kibbey, Associate Curator of Fish 1315 Kinnear Road, Columbus, Ohio 43212 cavender.1@osu.edu / kibbey.3@osu.edu 614-292-7873